succinctlabs/sp1/book/getting-started/install.md

 Then simply follow the instructions on-screen, which will make the `sp1up` command available in your CLI.

-After following the instructions, you can run `sp1up` to install the toolchain:
+After following the instructions, you can run `sp1up` to install the toolchain and the `cargo prove` CLI:

 ```bash
 sp1up